 To further increase our home security, we decided to purchase equipment upgrades.
 Under life safety, the Alder sales rep made sure to offer us smoke alarms and medical emergency buttons.
 We passed on the medical emergency button, but we purchased their smoke alarm, which was a little different than our existing ones.
 Instead of waiting for smoke to appear, it alerted us as soon as a rapid increase in the temperature was detected.
 During our controlled tests (don’t worry, we didn’t burn down our house), Alder’s smoke alarm alerted us faster than our traditional smoke alarms three out of three times.

 All the components we discussed so far are proprietary, which means Alder is the only one using them.
 Security cameras were the only exceptions.
-For indoor video monitoring, we purchased the YI Technology indoor camera, and for outdoor use, we bought the Kami outdoor camera, both products by YI Technology.4 Let’s see if they’re up to snuff!
+For indoor video monitoring, we purchased a YI indoor camera, which we’ve also seen packaged with Cove home security systems.
+For outdoor use, we bought the Kami outdoor camera, both products by YI Technology.
+We took a closer look at YI cameras’ privacy stats to get some background.
+Now, let’s see if they’re up to snuff!

 YI Technology Indoor Camera